Coastal cuisine, Surmai Curry

 - Check the consistency of the gravy and make it thin or thick according to your liking.

-- Bring it to a rolling boil and lower the flame.
+- Bring it to a rolling boil and lower the flame and add the slit green chillies.

 - Now gently drop in the fish pieces.